Julio Gonzalez gave me _ and all Cardinals fans _ a Christmas-like gift on Easter.

 On April 11, 1982, a chilly, gray Easter Sunday in St. Louis, the Cardinals were looking to get back on track against the Pirates.

-I was among the 14,819 attending that day at Busch Stadium II.
-The Cardinals led 5-1 after seven innings.
-But the Pirates scored four in the eighth to tie and a run in the ninth to take a 6-5 lead.
+The Cardinals led 5-1 after seven innings, but the Pirates scored four in the eighth to tie and a run in the ninth to take a 6-5 lead.

-When Manager Whitey Herzog sent Orlando Sanchez, a third-string catcher, to pinch-hit for center fielder David Green, it seemed more desperation than inspiration.
+When Manager Whitey Herzog sent Orlando Sanchez, a third-string catcher, to bat for center fielder David Green, it seemed more desperation than inspiration.

 Sanchez, though, coaxed a walk.

-That brought up Gonzalez, who had entered in the top of the ninth to play third base after Mike Ramsey had been lifted for a pinch-hitter in the eighth.
-Gonzalez had produced only seven hits for the Cardinals in 1981.
-Now, he was batting for just the second time in 1982.
+That brought up Gonzalez, who had entered in the top of the ninth to play third base after Mike Ramsey was lifted for a pinch-hitter in the eighth.

 With one unlikely swing, Gonzalez turned around the Cardinals’ season.

-He tripled to left, scoring pinch-runner Gene Roof with the tying run.
-Then, he scored the game-winner when Dane Iorg followed an Ozzie Smith walk with a single to left, lifting St. Louis to a 7-6 victory.
+Swinging at a high slider, he tripled to left, scoring pinch-runner Gene Roof with the tying run.
+Then, he scored the game-winner when Dane Iorg followed an Ozzie Smith walk with a single to left, lifting the Cardinals to a 7-6 victory.
 Boxscore

 Inspired, the Cardinals rolled to a 12-game winning streak that put their record at 13-3.
 That early-season surge helped propel them to their first postseason appearance in 14 years.